dersiwi/tanker/README.md

 ~/somefolder/tanker$ python3 main.py
 ```
 and the game should start.
 Pygame and any other missing packages can be installed using `pip install [package_name]`.

+To see start-options call `$ python3 main.py --help`.

 ## Further development